JanHerca/urantiapedia/output/wikijs/en/article/David_Kantor/Mobilizing_a_Dispensation_of_Planetary_Rehabilitation.md

 The fruits of the spirit are experienced only as these attitudes of personality are actually lived.
 Loving service, unselfish devotion, courageous loyalty, sincere fairness, enlightened honesty, undying hope, confiding trust, merciful ministry, unfailing goodness, and forgiving tolerance can only be experienced in relationships with other persons.

 Jesus was teaching neither a doctrine nor an ideology.
 Neither was he trying to found a religion.
 This was our Creator, incarnate, telling us how reality works in a personal universe; how to grow and thrive as persons in a world with other persons.
 He was revealing personality itself as the very ground of being.
-The dispensation he was inaugurating was one in which [[UB 179:5.2](/en/The_Urantia_Book/179#p5_2)] “the enslaved individual emerges from the bondage of ceremonialism and selfishness into the spiritual joy of the brotherhood and fellowship of the liberated faith sons of the living God.”
+The dispensation he was inaugurating was one in which <a id="a111_368"></a>[[UB 179:5.2](/en/The_Urantia_Book/179#p5_2)] “the enslaved individual emerges from the bondage of ceremonialism and selfishness into the spiritual joy of the brotherhood and fellowship of the liberated faith sons of the living God.”

 This was our Creator who came “that we might have life and have it more abundantly.”